Interprofessional Internship Program

 Community partners are invited to request an interprofessional team of 1-3 interns to engage in a problem-based project.
-Projects are anticipated to occur between Oct.
-2021 - May 2022, with potential for extension.
+Projects are anticipated to occur between October and May each year, with potential for extension.
 Each intern will commit to approximately 5 hours per week.

 Areas of Intern Development

 Engage other health professionals in shared problem-solving appropriate to the project needs with demonstrated project-specific outcomes.

 Choose communication tools and techniques that facilitate effective interprofessional team interactions.

 Leadership & Management

 Apply leadership practices that support equitable and effective interprofessional collaboration.

 Integrate the knowledge and experience of interprofessional team members to enhance project outcomes and improve understanding of the other profession(s).

 Act with honesty and integrity in relationships with interprofessional student and community/clinical partner relationships.